miguelcapaz7/Food-Ordering/README.md

   - [NodeJS](https://nodejs.org/en/)
   - [MongoDB](https://www.mongodb.com/try/download/community)
   - [AngularCLI](https://cli.angular.io/)

-**Dependencies**

-Navigate the folder where app.js is located in and run `npm install express --save` to install EJS.

 ## Usage
 You must create a database in MongoDB in order to allow the data from the application to be stored.